 More about the library

-ALL is thus guided by the following questions:
+ALL is guided by the following questions:

 What becomes of lost ideas and unfinished work?
 Where do they reside and how do they shape what comes after them?